UPDATED: April 20, 2022

 Store Issued Credit Cards

 Various big box stores offer credit cards.
-Your favorite department store, home improvement store, or clothing stores may have a credit card associated with the store.
+Your favorite department store, home improvement store, or clothing stores may have a credit card associated with them.
 This may be worth looking into if you are a frequent shopper at a particular store.

 Home Depot offers an interesting consumer credit card.
 For those that qualify, Home Depot offers no interest financing if paid in full within 6 months.
 This can be incredibly helpful if a major appliance breaks and you need to replace it.
 We always recommend keeping an emergency fund to help plan for these expenses, but a no interest if paid in full credit card is intriguing.
 Imagine if your fridge breaks and your new fridge costs $1,200.
 Instead of fronting the entire bill, you can pay for it in $200 increments for the next 6 months.
 That can certainly help lessen the blow of fronting an unexpected $1,200 expense.